openreplay/documentation/content/deployment.md

 ## Admin

 - [Administer OpenReplay](/deployment/openreplay-admin): For easy management of your instance by directly accessing logs, reinstalling services, increasing capacity and more.
-- [Upgrade Deployment](/deployment/upgrade): Keep your OpenReplay instance updated by uprading it to the latest version.
+- [Upgrade Deployment](/deployment/upgrade): Keep your OpenReplay instance updated by upgrading it to the latest version.